Connected and Disconnected Sea Partons from CT18 Parametrization of PDFs: Global fitting

 \section{Global fitting}

 In this section, the general setting of the CT18CS global fit is presented.
-The CT18CS, as an alternative parametrisation of PDFs in accommodation with the Euclidean path-integral formalism of QCD, requires a different scheme of parton classification.
-The specific parton degrees of freedom to be parametrized at the initial scale $Q_0$, and a number of ansatzes imposed in this global analysis will be explianed in the following Sec.~\ref{sub:PartonDoF}.
+The CT18CS, as an extended parametrisation of PDFs in accommodation with the Euclidean path-integral formalism of QCD, requires a different scheme of parton classification with more parton degrees of freedom.
+The specific parton degrees of freedom to be parametrized and a number of ansatzes imposed in this global analysis will be explained in the following Sec.~\ref{sub:PartonDoF}.
 In the Sec~\ref{sub:Small-Largex}, we will introduce the settings of small-$x$ and large-$x$ behaviour for CS and DS parton distributions.